Does Your Lawn Have Grass Fungus in the Spring?

-Common Grass Problems & Diseases In Oklahoma
+Common Grass Fungus Problems & Diseases In Oklahoma

 Unable to reach the soil below, the roots start to tangle and are not receiving the nutrients it needs to survive.
 Accordingly, over-watering and over-fertilizing can make your lawn susceptible.
 Grass clippings too large from infrequent mowing do not decompose quickly enough and create a barrier or thatch.

-Thatch is a material layer that forms below the blades preventing the roots from taking hold in the soil.
+Thatch is the material layer that forms below the blades preventing the roots from taking hold in the soil.
 As mentioned before, a thin layer of thatch can be a good thing.
 Our services do not include clearing out thatch for this grass problem.

 Spring Dead Spot Disease